-But, if MRI shows nothing, that’s helpful, but expensive reassurance.
-MRI might show the total absence of atypical features surrounding the papilloma is that is the case, and this can be very reassuring for a patient.
+If this is the case, it can be very reassuring for a patient.
 However, given the high cost and sub-optimal specificity, MRI is unlikely to be used for most suspected breast papillomas.

-A simple, solitary papilloma will quite easily be observed as a ‘blocked duct’.
+A simple, solitary papilloma may quite easily appear as a ‘blocked duct’.

 Microscopic features of breast papilloma